magento/merchdocs/src/catalog/inventory-sources-disable.md

 - Stocks do not access inventory quantities from the source for aggregated inventory totals.
 - Order shipments cannot be assigned to disabled locations.

 You cannot disable the Default Source.
-Magento uses this source for all new, imported products, for bundle products, and for third-party system support.
+Commerce uses this source for all new, imported products, for bundle products, and for third-party system support.
 You can enable or disable custom sources at any time.

 Setting a source to `disabled` is helpful for the following situations: